hjorslev/awesome-stars/README.md

 - [Romanitho/Winget-AutoUpdate](https://github.com/Romanitho/Winget-AutoUpdate) - WAU daily updates apps as system and notify connected users.
 (Allowlist and Blocklist support)
 - [PSModule/Utilities](https://github.com/PSModule/Utilities) - A PowerShell module with a collection of functions that should have been in PowerShell to start with.
 - [PSModule/PSModuleTemplate](https://github.com/PSModule/PSModuleTemplate) - Template for a PowerShell module repo.
-- [PSModule/Build-PSModule](https://github.com/PSModule/Build-PSModule) - Action that is used to build PowerShell modules.
+- [PSModule/Build-PSModule](https://github.com/PSModule/Build-PSModule) - Action that is used to build a PowerShell module.
 - [PSModule/Process-PSModule](https://github.com/PSModule/Process-PSModule) - Process a module from source code to published module.
 - [HotCakeX/Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) - Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Persona
 - [JustinGrote/ModuleFast-action](https://github.com/JustinGrote/ModuleFast-action) -